juliansmart18/starter-restaurant-reservation/README.md

   - `npm run test:3:frontend` runs only the frontend tests for user story 3.
 - Run all tests with `npm test`.

-### Deployment
-- Deploy the application to production following your preferred deployment process.

-## Screenshots
-- To aid in understanding the end-to-end tests, screenshots are taken at various points.
-- Screenshots are saved in `./front-end/.screenshots`.

-## Notes
-- Follow the provided hints and instructions for handling dates, times, and validations.
-- For any issues or questions, feel free to reach out for assistance.

 ---

-This readme provides an overview of the features, installation, usage, and testing procedures for the Restaurant Reservation System.
-For any further details or inquiries, please refer to the provided user stories and codebase.